 Did you know there are 7 ways you can wreck your bank credit?
 It is, unfortunately, pretty easy to run a chainsaw through your bank rating.

 But before going any further, do you know the difference between bank credit and business credit?

-Business credit is the full and complete amount of money that your small business can get from all manner of creditors.
-That means the banking system, credit unions, credit card companies, suppliers (under what’s called trade credit or vendor credit or trade lines), and leasing companies.
+Business credit is the money that your small business can get from all manner of creditors.
+That means credit card companies and suppliers, under what’s called trade credit or vendor credit or trade lines.
+That is, the vendor credit..

 A lower rating, like a High-4, or balance of $7,000 to $9,999 will not automatically reject the small business’s loan application.
 However, it will slow down the approval process.

 A bank rating is a measure of the average minimum balance as maintained in a business bank account over a three month long period.
 Hence a $10,000 balance will rate as a Low-5, a $5,000 balance will rate as a Mid-4, and a $999 balance will rate as a High-3, etc.

 A small business’s chief goal should always be to maintain a minimum Low-5 bank rating (or, an average $10,000 balance) for at least three months.
 This is because, without at least a Low-5 rating, the majority of banks will operate under the assumption that the business has little to no ability to repay a loan or a business line of credit.